I am a PhD candidate in economics at LMU Munich.

 Counterfactual Thinking Among Retail Investors (with Lukas Mertes)

-Abstract: We show that individuals consider counterfactual outcomes when evaluating their investment decisions.
-Using individual investor trading data, we find that the likelihood of selling a stock is higher for stocks that performed better than an alternative investment benchmark than for stocks that performed worse.
-This effect exists when considering the overall market as well as the focal stock's industry as an alternative investment.
-It is distinct from (and can even subsume) the Disposition Effect, the Portfolio-Driven Disposition Effect, the Rank Effect, and cannot be explained by stock characteristics.
-This evidence thus highlights that individuals do not evaluate financial investments in isolation, but in relation to alternative investments they could have made instead.
+Abstract: We demonstrate that individuals consider counterfactual outcomes when evaluating their investment decisions.
+Using individual investor trading data from the U.S., we show that investors are more likely to sell a stock that outperformed an alternative investment than a stock that underperformed the alternative.
+This pattern exists when considering the overall market as well as the stock's industry as alternative investment.
+The effect is distinct from (and can even subsume) the Disposition Effect, and cannot be explained by previous findings, investors who risk-adjust, or by stock characteristics.
+We replicate our findings out-of-sample using more recent German trading data.
+As an underlying mechanism, we provide evidence that investors' reference points shift across market phases, making the market a salient counterfactual during boom markets.
+Our results highlight that individuals evaluate their financial investments not in isolation, but relative to the investments they could have made instead, particularly during market upswings.

 Motivated Reference Points in Financial Decisions (with Lukas Mertes)